OpenSocial/spec/README.md

 Repository for all versions of the OpenSocial specification.

-In order to properly render the OpenSocial specification documents, you need to view them using Github Pages by replacing the http://github.com/OpenSocial/spec/tree/master/ with http://opensocial.github.io/spec/ as the root URL.
+In order to properly render the OpenSocial specification documents, you need to view them using Github Pages by replacing http://github.com/OpenSocial/spec/tree/master/ with http://opensocial.github.io/spec/ as the root URL.

 Making changes to the OpenSocial specification